openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_components.rst

 Proxy servers are the public face of Object Storage and handle all of the incoming API requests.
-Once a proxy server receives a request, it determines the storage node based on the object's URL, for example, https://swift.example.com/v1/account/container/object.
+Once a proxy server receives a request, it determines the storage node based on the object's URL, for example: https://swift.example.com/v1/account/container/object.
 Proxy servers also coordinate responses, handle failures, and coordinate timestamps.